- Unable to save a draft

 Open a new window with the same document

-- Confirm the changes have not saved on the newly opened window.
+- Confirm the changes you lost did not save on the newly opened window.

 - If they still have not saved, click the View Source icon from the editor.